Prachi210497/Data-Analysis-Projects/Market Share Analysis -Pump Division/Documentation/03_Data_Gathering.md

 ### Description

-Represents pumps installed at customer locations along with their lifecycle and operational status.
+Represents pumps installed at customer locations along with their lifecycle and Pump operational status.

 ### Key Attributes (Indicative)